RegioneER/rer.newsletter/README.rst

 - ``rer.newsletter: Send Newsletter``

 This permission are assigned to Manager and Site Administrator.
-Besides it been added a new role ``Manager Newsletter`` which have permissions for all possible operations on newsletter.
+Besides it been added a new role ``Gestore Newsletter`` which have permissions for all possible operations on newsletter.

 ============